 In order to produce two-layered and three-layered laminated fabrics, three different types of polyester plain woven fabrics with different fabric weights and different warp and weft cover factors were used as outer layers.
-One type of single jersey polyester knitted fabric with 127 GSM (g/m2) was applied as an inner layer for preparation of each three-layered laminated fabric.
-20 GSM (g/m2) microporous polyurethane (PU) membrane was used as an inner layer for each two-layered fabric lamination and as a middle layer for each three-layered fabric lamination.
+Warp yarn and weft yarn of the woven fabrics were with the fineness of 150 Denier.
+One type of single jersey polyester knitted fabric with 127 GSM (g/m^2) was applied as an inner layer for preparation of each three-layered laminated fabric.
+20 GSM (g/m^2) microporous polyurethane (PU) membrane was used as an inner layer for each two-layered fabric lamination and as a middle layer for each three-layered fabric lamination.
 Polyester woven and polyester knitted fabrics were purchased from Hira Mukta Design & Fashion of Bangladesh.
 PU membrane was obtained from Nanotex Group in Czech Republic.
 Particulars of three different types of woven fabrics and one type of knitted fabric are given in Table-1.